NickOcaz/Vault-of-the-Surreal/README.md

 ### Solution

-The low core in best practices was due to an insecure HTTP requests being made instead of HTTPS for Cloudinary access.
+The low score in best practices was due to an insecure HTTP requests being made instead of HTTPS for Cloudinary access.
 To fix this, I updated all external resource URLs in the code to use HTTPS, ensuring secure communication and compliance with modern web standards.
 However, Lighthouse performance still indicated an issue.
 By using Copilot, I found that implementing a 'Content Security Policy' (CSP) could enforce HTTPS requests.
 Copilot's initial suggestion was:

 ```html
 <meta http-equiv="Content-Security-Policy" content="default-src 'self' https:; img-src 'self' https:; script-src 'self' https:; style-src 'self' 'unsafe-inline' https:; upgrade-insecure-requests;">